saehri/oop/task3-inheritance/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to Task 3.
+In this task we will explore Classes and Inheritance in Java programming language.
+To get started you can download the code, extract it, and run it on your local machine.
+PS: Make sure you already installed Java and its latest JDK before you run the program.

 ## Folder Structure